 The church began to be erected after the town was founded, probably in 1240, when it was given the call of St. Nicholas, saint patron of merchants and sailors.
 The oldest mention of it comes from the founding document of the Old Town of Elbląg, issued in 1246 by the Grand Master of the Teutonic Knights, Henryk von Hohenlohe.

 The first stage of construction was completed before 1260, but as a result of the rapid development of the town, it was then decided to thoroughly expand the parish church, transformed into a low three-aisle hall by 1330.
 In the following years, the church was systematically expanded, and the completion of bricklaying and the formation of the basilica’s silhouette took place around 1380.
 At that time, the interiors received a polychrome, and a year later the organ were installed, the sacristy was rebuilt and a gallery was built.
 In 1428, two side towers were added to strengthen the main tower, and until the beginning of the 16th century, the church was enlarged once again when the layout was changed to a hall.

-The church was severely damaged during a fire of 1777.
-At that time, the tower’s helmet, roof, and valuable interior furnishings were destroyed due to the collapse of the gothic vaults.
-In a difficult financial situation, the city could not rebuild the temple to its original appearance.
-All three towers were demolished and the church was lowered by more than 6,5 meters.
-The tower that we see today was built only in 1907.
-Subsequent destruction of the building was related to war activities carried out in Elbląg in the beginning of 1945.
+The church was badly damaged in the fire of 1777.
+At that time, the tower’s helmets, roof, and valuable interior fittings were destroyed due to the collapse of the Gothic vaults.
+In a difficult financial situation, the town could not rebuild the temple to its original appearance.
+All three towers were demolished and the church was lowered by more than 6.5 meters.
+The new tower was not built until 1907 on the lower parts of the earlier structure.
+The next destruction of the building was related to the military operations carried out in Elbląg at the beginning of 1945.

 Webpage leksykonkultury.ceik.eu, Katedra pw. św.
 Mikołaja w Elblągu.